TestNetRun/CasperDelegate/README.md

 # Casper Delegate Scripts - the command-line way

 These scripts are written to help CSPR token holders easily delegate their tokens on validators on the Casper mainnet until the full-featured UI solution arrives.
-Inspect the scipts and use at your won risk!
+Inspect the scipts and use at your own risk!

 ## Prerequisites
 In order to delegate your tokens, you should have created a wallet for yourself, and transferred your tokens from the ecxhange to your wallet.
 If you don't have a wallet, you can create one, following these steps: